Astragalus

 Astragalus should not be used during pregnancy or while breastfeeding.
 Animal studies suggest that astragalus can be toxic to the mother and fetus.

-Drug Interactions
+Drug Interactions with Astragalus

 Astragalus may interact with medications that suppress the immune system.
 Astragalus may increase immune system activity and thereby may decrease the effectiveness of medications that suppress the immune system, such as those used after organ transplant or to treat cancer.

-(See also table Some Possible Dietary Supplement–Drug Interactions.)
+(See also table Some Possible Dietary Supplement–Medication Interactions.)

 1. 1.
-Zhang HW, Lin ZX, Xu C, Leung C, Chan LS: Astragalus (a traditional Chinese medicine) for treating chronic kidney disease.
-Cochrane Database Syst Rev (10):CD008369, 2014.
+Zhang HW, Lin ZX, Xu C, Leung C, Chan LS.
+Astragalus (a traditional Chinese medicine) for treating chronic kidney disease.
+Cochrane Database Syst Rev. (10):CD008369, 2014.
 Published 2014 Oct 22. doi:10.1002/14651858.CD008369.pub2

 More Information

 The following English-language resource may be useful.
-Please note that THE MANUAL is not responsible for the content of this resource.
+Please note that The Manual is not responsible for the content of this resource.

 quizzes_lightbulb_red